South Arcade: History

 South Arcade were formed in 2021 and comprise Harmony Cavelle (lead vocals), Harry Winks (guitar), Ollie Green (bass guitar), and Cody Jones (drums).
 The band formed in Guildford at university and later moved to Cavelle's house in Oxford.
 They played their earliest gigs in a garage and named themselves after a sign at Westgate Oxford.
 The band released "Danger" in 2023, followed by "Silverlight" that September and "Nepo Baby" in January 2024.
 That April, the band released "Riptide" on BKM and LAB Records; the following month, "Danger" exceeded one million streams on Spotify, prompting the band to announce a tour.
 They then released "Stone Cold Summer" in June and "How 2 Get Away with Murder" in August; the latter was accompanied by a cartoon involving a rivalry between South Arcade and the fictional band North Arcade.

 By October 2024, the band had gone viral on Instagram and TikTok for videos of their band practices.
 That month, they released "Moth Kids", a track they had started shortly after forming but only finished after their first tour.
 In November, they performed at BBC Radio 1's New Music Live in Halifax, West Yorkshire.
 The band set up for this with less than a minute to spare as they realised with 34 seconds remaining that a laptop with a click track had not been set up properly, prompting Green to have to transfer files onstage while the presenter was still announcing them.

 The band released the six-track EP 2005 in December 2024, which contained all five of the singles they had released that year and a title track and was reviewed positively by Distorted Sound Magazine, followed by a music video for the song the month after.
 By March 2025, the band had supported Dead Pony, Roxanne Emery, and Yours Truly; that month, they signed a publishing deal with Kobalt Music Group and released the single "Supermodels".
+In July, they signed with Atlantic Records.
 In October 2025, during their American Tour, the band released the single "Drive Myself Home" and announced their next EP, titled Play!, would be released on 21 November 2025.
-On 15 November, its release was postponed until the 28 November with the band stating that "being on tour [...] has made if tough to finish to the standard [fans] deserve".
+On 15 November, its release was postponed until the 28 November with the band stating that "being on tour [...] has made it tough to finish to the standard [fans] deserve".

-In 2025, the group undertook its first tour of the United States.
+On 10 April 2026, the band released the single "Superman", described as a "rage anthem".
+Ahead of performing at the 2026 Download Festival, the band released another single, titled "Deadmeat" on 5 June.
+After having been previewed at live events during Summer 2026, the band released "F.A.M.O.U.S" as a single on 18 September.